Magazine

 Tracking Down Mengele’s Associate

-"I regret not being able to capture more Nazis," he answers emphatically.
+“I regret not being able to catch more of them,” he answers without hesitation.